Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Use Case: Feature based data and interpretability

 \subsubsection{Interpretability of cuts translates to interpretable clustering}

-If the initial bipartitions are interpretable, the same is true for the resulting clusters, this is also enhanced by the small number of bipartitions that are necessary.
-We have already seen this in the questionnaire setting, where tangles find a small number of important questions that are able to characterize the clustering sufficiently.
+If the initial bipartitions are interpretable, so are the resulting clusters.
+The small number of necessary cuts enhances this effect.
+We have already seen this in the questionnaire setting, where tangles find a small number of essential questions that can characterize the clustering sufficiently.
 Now we look at interpretability in the feature-based setting.
-Axis parallel cuts are obviously interpretable: ``all patients with temperature larger than 39 Celsius''.
-Such explanations can be carried over to tangles itself in the following way.
+Axis parallel cuts are interpretable: ``all patients with temperature larger than 39 Celsius''.
+We can carry over such explanations to tangles in the following way.